Open-Grid-Alliance/vision-paper/main.md

 it will be a decades-long journey of innovation that will touch all levels of the stack, from fiber optics to AI-driven workload automation.

-The OGA therefore invites you all to join our effort to make its vision of evolving the Internet to close the digital divide for a better future for everyone across the globe!
+For hardware providers, the Open Grid provides close proximity distributed datacenter locations with last mile connectivity to reach the end customer.
+For software providers, the Open Grid enables your software stack to be pre-integrated into an end to end solution for the enterprise customer.
+For data center operators, being part of the Open Grid increases your ability to reach end customer sites and help the end customer finish their digital transformation by moving the last workloads offsite.
+For last mile service providers, being part of the Open Grid enhances your product offering and increases your revenue stream with pre-integrated solutions offered through the Open Grid.
+The OGA invites you to join our efforts to make this vision of evolving the Internet for a better future for everyone across the globe!